NERDDISCO/NERD.DISCO-Studio/README.md

 ### Fadecandy Server

+#### Install

+Follow the instructions on [fadecandy-server-setup](https://learn.adafruit.com/1500-neopixel-led-curtain-with-raspberry-pi-fadecandy/fadecandy-server-setup) to install the Fadecandy server.

 #### Configuration

 Edit `usr/local/bin/fcserver.json` to change the current devices (add your Fadecandy by using it's unique serial), port, whitepoint, gamma and other stuff.